Robert K. Merton: Legacy

-Today, Merton is viewed as one of the founding fathers of modern-day sociology.
-His works are seen as the driving force of many of today's sociologists' studies.
+Merton is viewed as one of the founding fathers of modern-day sociology.
+His works are seen as the driving force of many sociologists' studies.
 Merton's friends and colleagues credit his guidance to the positive direction of modern sociology as well.
 In particular, Columbia provost Jonathan R. Cole who studied under Merton praised him shortly after his death, saying:

 Bob Merton became the leader of structural-functional analysis in sociology, and the leader of those sociologists who attempted to create social theories that could be empirically tested.
 He was an inspirational teacher and editor, and with his students, such as James S. Coleman and Seymour Martin Lipset, among many others who would become leading figures in the field, he helped to build and legitimate the field of sociology in America.
 For me, he was a model teacher and mentor, a trusted colleague, and a close friend.
 His death, in many ways, puts a period at the end of 20th-century sociology.

 Through his theory and research during his many decades as a sociologist, Merton essentially created and sustained what is the modern sociology of science.